pablomarcel/travel-journal/README.md

 ## External tools (not libraries like React, but separate systems or third party tools, like a second database)
-For Front-End: redux-toolkit, jwt-decode, bootstrap, react-google-login, react-paginate, react-icons,...
+For Front-End: redux-toolkit, jwt-decode, bootstrap, react-google-login, react-paginate, react-icons, axios,...

-For Back-End: mongoose, express, express-async-handler, bcryptjs, dotenv, jsonwebtoken, nodemon, concurrently, axios, multer, body-parse, cors,...
+For Back-End: mongoose, express, express-async-handler, bcryptjs, dotenv, jsonwebtoken, nodemon, concurrently, multer, body-parse, cors,...

 ## Describe the functionality that the front end app will have
 Home page: display all posts with comments and rating for each post and searching feature